Office of Inspector General, U.S. Department of Health and Human Services: Mission

 Since its 1976 establishment, the mission of the OIG as mandated by the Inspector General Act (Public Law 95-452, as amended), is to protect the integrity of HHS’s programs as well as the well-being of the beneficiaries of those programs.

 As appropriate, OIG works with HHS staff and operating divisions, the Department of Justice (DOJ), other executive branch agencies, Congress, States, and private sector representatives to achieve systemic improvements, improved compliance, successful enforcement actions, and recovery of misspent funds.
 OIG work is conducted in accordance with the Council of the Inspectors General on Integrity and Efficiency (CIGIE) Quality Standards for Inspection and Evaluation, the U.S. Government Accountability Office (GAO) Government Auditing Standards, and the CIGIE Quality Standards for Investigations.

 OIG work includes: advanced data analytics and modeling; criminal, civil, and administrative investigations; compliance guidance and education; technical expertise on program integrity issues; cyber security oversight.

 OIG holds accountable those who bill HHS programs but do not meet Federal health program requirements or who violate Federal laws regarding the use of Federal health care funds.
 OIG also identifies opportunities to improve the economy, efficiency, and effectiveness of HHS programs.

 OIG reports both to the Secretary of HHS and to the United States Congress about program and management problems and recommendations to correct them.
 OIG's work is carried out by regional offices nationwide that perform audits, investigations, inspections and other mission-related functions.

+The special agents who work for OIG have the same title series "1811" as other federal criminal investigators, such as the FBI, HSI, ATF, DEA and Secret Service.
+They receive their law enforcement training at the US Department of Homeland Security's Federal Law Enforcement Training Center in Glynco, Georgia.
+OIG Special Agents have special skills in investigating white collar crime related to Medicare and Medicaid fraud and abuse.
+Organized crime has dominated the criminal activity relative to this type of fraud.

+HHS-OIG investigates tens of millions of dollars in Medicare fraud each year.
+In addition, OIG will continue its coverage of all 50 states and the District of Columbia by its multi-agency task forces (PSOC Task Forces) that identify, investigate, and prosecute individuals who wilfully avoid payment of their child support obligations under the Child Support Recovery Act.

+HHS-OIG agents also provide protective services to the Secretary of HHS, and other department executives as necessary.